snehalphatangare/CMPE202-Personal-Project/README.md

 # Java Parser UML Generator
-There are 2 parts of the program:
+There are 2 parts of the project:
 1. Java Parser – The parser reads all the java source code in the provided source path, and creates a grammar language that is interpretable by the UML generator
 2. UML Generator – This part takes input grammar from the JavaParser module and generates a UML diagram